-Think about how you would communicate with somebody in person.
-It can be awkward to speak to another person from above their heads, and uncomfortable to speak to someone from below.
+Think about how you would communicate in person.
+Conversation with someone sitting while you are standing, or vice versa, can be awkward.
 The best practice is to lead the conversation, so everyone feels equal.
-Try to move your camera higher, so it’s at eye level.
+Try moving the camera up so it’s at eye level.
 If you have a laptop, you can get an adjustable laptop stand.
-And you can always adjust the height of your office chair as well.
-Be aware of what’s in the space behind you.
-Everything can be seen on camera.
-To prevent that you can go to the camera settings and make the background blurry, or set a custom background.
+Or simply adjust the height of your office chair or move up your standing desk.
+Check what’s in the area behind you, it will be all visible on the camera.
+To prevent this, go to the camera settings and blur the background, or set a custom background.

 4. Mute button

-Before every call, locate the mute button, whether it’s a physical button on your headset or a software button in the application.
-And use it whenever somebody else wants to have a quick word with you, or you simply have to leave the computer for a minute.
-You never know which member of the household migth drop by.
-It is also a good practice to leave the headset by the computer if you need to leave the room.
+Locate the mute button, whether it’s a physical button on your headset or a button in an app.
+And use it whenever someone wants to have a quick word with you, or you have to briefly leave the computer.
+You never know who might stop by and be heard on the call.
+If you need to leave the room, it is a good idea to leave the headset at the computer.

 5. Treat it as if you were in the conference room